-When I say norm, I’m referring to the “rules” set by traditions, cultures, society, and whatnot.
+When I say norm, I’m referring to the “rules” set by tradition, culture, society, and whatnot.
 Have you ever felt stuck between a rock and a hard place, in doing or not wanting to do something?
 You thought it didn’t’ make sense and you still went on with it anyway?
 Perhaps you were afraid of being an outcast or despised upon for being…. abnormal… unusual… or strange?

 I didn’t know any better before that I had a choice.
 Otherwise I would have had a head start in doing stuff I truly wanted in life.

 When deciding which tertiary course to enrol in, I was influenced by the rest to study one that is in high demand so that I could be assured of a stable job after I graduate.
 And so, I chose Information Technology because it was a blooming industry then.
 Although I was very interested in the field of biology and of psychology; something totally different from my choice.